OlegShinalski/kn-test/README.md

 4. Go to the `frontend` directory in your terminal and run the `npm install` command to install node modules

-5. Run the `nmp start` command to run the client application
+5. Run the `nmp start` command to run the client application.
+Re: on one of computers was reqired to set environment variable set NODE_OPTIONS=--openssl-legacy-provider.
+(Seems, due to some OpenSSL & NodeJS version compatibility)

 6. Now the application is available on http://localhost:4200/